Stables Labs USDX (USDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Stables Labs USDX Historical Price

-According to the latest data gathered on Stables Labs USDX live price page, the current price of Stables Labs USDX is 0.999286USD.
-The circulating supply of Stables Labs USDX(USDX) is 626.25M USDX , giving it a market capitalization of $625.80M.
+According to the latest data gathered on Stables Labs USDX live price page, the current price of Stables Labs USDX is 0.999575USD.
+The circulating supply of Stables Labs USDX(USDX) is 626.25M USDX , giving it a market capitalization of $625.94M.

 How Does Stables Labs USDX (USDX) Price Prediction Module Work?